andresgbecerra/co-induction-anguar/Interview/CSharp.md

 - Extension methods allow you to inject additional methods without modifying, deriving or recompiling the original class, struct or interface.
 - Extension methods can be added to your own custom class, .NET framework classes, or third party classes or interfaces.
 - In the following example, IsGreaterThan() is an extension method for int type, which returns true if the value of the int variable is greater than the supplied integer parameter.
+- Extension methods allow developers to add a method to existing types without changing the original source code.
+- This allows them to extend the functionality of the method.
+An extension method is a static method and uses the **this** keyword.
   ```cs
   int i = 10;